andy-keene/xv6/README.md

 The report for project `x` may be found under `Reports/Project x/keene_projectx.pdf`.
 Note that [QEUMU](http://www.qemu.org) is required to run xv6 and that certain features or projects may depend on conditional compilation flags which require edits to the Makefile to enable.

+*\*To see the xv6 kernel modifications required by CS 333 during Spring 2017, please see the open PR between `project5` and `original`.*